Skip to main content

 Altered Estrogen/Progesterone Disruption of LH/FSH pulsatility due to GnRH suppression.
 Impacts insulin sensitivity, mood, and sleep, which further dysregulates the HPA axis.

 This systems-level view reveals why interventions must be multi-pronged.
 Simply administering testosterone may not be fully effective if the underlying HPA axis dysregulation is not addressed.
-A truly academic approach to hormonal optimization requires strategies that simultaneously support the HPG axis with appropriate hormone replacement, while actively downregulating the HPA axis through like stress management, optimized sleep, and targeted nutrition that stabilizes blood sugar.
+A truly academic approach to hormonal optimization requires strategies that simultaneously support the HPG axis with appropriate hormone replacement, while actively downregulating the HPA axis through lifestyle interventions like stress management, optimized sleep, and targeted nutrition that stabilizes blood sugar.
 This integrated model provides a more robust and sustainable path to long-term health.

 References